lucasgrjn/DeviceLayout.jl/docs/src/schematicdriven/faq.md

 Rendering with a `LayoutTarget` will skip all entities with the special metadata `DeviceLayout.NORENDER_META = SemanticMeta(:norender)`, so there's a workaround: Try running `map_metadata!(component(mynode), (_) -> DeviceLayout.NORENDER_META)` before calling `build!` or `render!`.

-**How do I attach components like readout resonators along a route in the schematic?**

-If you have an existing node created by `route!`, you can attach `CoordinateSystemReferences` with the function `attach!(r::RouteComponent, c::CoordSysRef, t::Coordinate; location::Int=0)` and it works like attaching things to a `Path`.
-Right now there's no way to attach a Component to a `RouteComponent` so that it becomes part of the schematic.
-For that, use a `Path` with `attach!(::SchematicGraph, ...)`.

-**How do I attach components like readout resonators along a path in the schematic?**
+**How do I attach components along a path in the schematic?**

-I recommend creating a straight Path, then attaching your component to that.
+Given a schematic node containing the `Path`, you can attach your component to that with `attach!(::SchematicGraph, ...)`.
 For example:

 ```julia
 pa = Path(